 In essence, this agreement clears a pathway for US and Australian Government agencies to share data hosted in public cloud environments – including social media and messaging apps, backup and storage services – without the need to directly ask the owner of the data.

 Ostensibly this will enable faster reactions to urgent situations by law enforcement.
-However, it does augment the risk profile of cloud and potentially raises concerns for organisations who rely on public cloud infrastructure.
+However, it does augment the risk profile of cloud and potentially raises concerns for organizations who rely on public cloud infrastructure.

 Why Should You Care?